Date 02 Dec 2025

 “There is still a lot to learn, and this method won’t replace all other kinds of therapy.
 Some people who feel stuck or confined by speech therapy alone are finding that lucid dreaming is a new method to recover and learn about themselves.”

-People can also help to trigger lucid dreams by doing daytime reflection and avoiding anything that disrupts sleep, Dr Walters says.
+People can also help to trigger lucid dreams by doing daytime reflection and avoiding substances and behaviours that can disrupt sleep cycles, like caffeine, alcohol and blue light, Dr Walters says.

 “Being able to face something in a dream that you have been avoiding when awake can be quite powerful.”